fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1d.md

 The message gets printed to the console once when the component is rendered but nothing happens when we click the button.
 Why does this not work even when our event handler contains a function _console.log_?

-The issue here is that our event handler is defined as a <i>function call</i> which means that the event handler is actually assigned the returned value from the function, which in the case of _console.log_ is <i>undefined</i>.
+The issue here is that our event handler is defined as a <i>function call</i> which means that the event handler is assigned the returned value from the function, which in the case of _console.log_ is <i>undefined</i>.

-The _console.log_ function call gets executed when the component is rendered and for this reason it gets printed once to the console.
+The _console.log_ function call gets executed when the component is rendered and for this reason, it gets printed once to the console.

 The following attempt is flawed as well:
 ```js